ccfd/presentation-template/README.md

 \end{frame}
 ```
 Note that the frame is marked `[fragile]`.
+You will also need to invoke LuaLaTex with the `shell-escape` flag.
+In TexMaker, this can be configured in `Options->Configure TexMaker->Command->LuaLatex`.

 ## License
 The theme itself is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).